hendrtd/engr-1110/docs/term/202220-2022-Spring/syllabus/syllabus.md

 worn in the lecture room and the lab rooms.
 Details of these policies can be found on the [Auburn University COVID-19 Resource Center](https://auburn.edu/covid-resource-center/) website.
-No food or drinks are allowed in the classroom.
+No food or drinks are allowed in the classroom or in the labs.

 If you cannot attend class due to illness or exposure, a Zoom attendance option is available with prior approval.